alinadir44/MLSA-Workshop-1/README.md

 The hard part is already done.
 Using this repository you can set up your very own portfolio website in a matter of minutes.
 All you have to do is work through the steps.

 ## An overview of what you'll be doing
-i- creating your own copy of this template. ii- launching your codespace. iii- editing this template to include your information. iv- editing the website template. v- deploying the website to github pages so that everyone can visit your portfolio.
+1. creating your own copy of this template.
+1. launching your codespace.
+1. editing this template to include your information.
+1. editing the website template.
+1. deploying the website to github pages so that everyone can visit your portfolio..
 <br />

 ### But before you start, you'll need to: